kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/windows.md

 > There is also a [CAPZ kubectl plugin](https://github.com/kubernetes-sigs/cluster-api-provider-azure/blob/master/hack/debugging/Readme.md) that automates the ssh connection using the Management cluster

-To RDP:
+To RDP you can proxy through the api server:

 ```
 ssh -L 5555:10.1.0.4:3389 capi@20.69.66.232
 ```

-And then open an RDP client to `localhost:5555`
+And then open an RDP client on your local machine to `localhost:5555`

 ### Image creation
 The images are built using [image-builder](https://github.com/kubernetes-sigs/image-builder) and published the the Azure Market place.
 They use [Cloudbase-init](https://cloudbase-init.readthedocs.io/en/latest/) to bootstrap the machines via Kubeadm.